-Option A: Reactivate by CE
+Option A: Reactivate by CEU and Reinstatement Fee

 - a.
 Obtain and submit the required number of CEUs into your CEU center.
-During the Reinstatement Period the credential(s) is considered revoked.
+During the reinstatement period the credential(s) is considered temporarily revoked.
 CEUs earned from the half-way point of the two-year recertification cycle until the reinstatement end date can be reported.
 CEUs earned and reported during the first twelve (12) of the recertification cycle will become non-applicable to reinstate the credential.
-If recertification requirements are not met by the Reinstatement period end date, the credential will be permanently revoked. - b.
-Pay the appropriate reinstatement fee of \$368.00 by logging into your CEU Center.
+If recertification requirements are not met by the reinstatement period end date, the credential will be permanently revoked. - b.
+Pay the reinstatement fee of \$368.00 by logging into your CEU center a.
+Retake the applicable certification exam and pass